 Louvre at First Sight is a decadent hickory-smoked mezcal and prickly pear cocktail served under a glass pyramid, a reference to the one designed by Chinese-American architect I. M. Pei that stands in front of the Louvre Museum in Paris.

 Pro Tip: The menu is a delightful literary read, designed as a newspaper broadsheet decked in fancy fonts and photos of Lisa.
-The menus are for sale as souvenirs.
+The menus are for sale as souvenirs, and if you want to have something to eat, there are some amazing restaurants in Las Vegas.

 6. Liftoff Lounge At AREA15